ZhangYi1999/Humanoid-Robot-Application/Readme.txt

 $ pip install face-recognition

 /*******************************************************************************************/
-Packages needed for the whole task /*******************************************************************************************/
+Packages of the whole task /*******************************************************************************************/
 Packages: